 Why having a greener Christmas is better for you

-Below are 6 simple, non-extravagant ways to make your Christmas much greener this year.
+Below are 6 simple ways to make your Christmas much greener this year.

 6 ways to make your Christmas more environmentally friendly this year

 Buying a real tree from a local, sustainable grower is the best way to minimise your environmental impact.
 Make sure that it’s Forest Stewardship Council (FSC) certified so you know it’s from a responsibly managed farm.
 If it’s a small, local grower without FSC certification, ask if their stock is managed sustainably.
 Even better, buy a tree that is certified as organic and pesticide-free by the Soil Association.

 Artificial trees are reusable, but this doesn’t make it sustainable.
 To reduce your environmental impact you’d have to use the same tree for up to 20 years.
 Furthermore, the only end-option for PVC trees is landfill.

 When Christmas is over, make sure you recycle your tree.
 Unlike fake trees, real ones are 100% recyclable and biodegradable.
 You can break your tree down and use it in your garden or take it to your local recycling centre where it will either be chipped to provide covering for parks and pathways or shredded and mulched to be used as compost to help next year’s trees - completing the cycle.

 2. Choose organic, loose food & reduce the amount of waste